vivs-ty/Cloud_Security/Day02.md

 * A Cloud Security Engineer is an IT professional who designs, implements, and manages security for cloud environments and applications.

+* *Unlike traditional security roles that might focus heavily on physical firewalls or endpoint antivirus, a Cloud Security Engineer treats security as code.
+They ensure that as environments scale up and down, the security posture scales automatically with them.*

 ---

 ### What They Do